Enderlogic/SpaMV/README.md

 ## Installation

-1) Create and activate a conda environment with python 3.12 and r-base
+1) Create and activate a conda environment with Python 3.12 and R-base

 ```
 conda create -n spamv python==3.12 r-base